The 2026 Cultural Reset: A $4.1 Trillion Statement.

 The event was born out of a 1966 merger agreement between two rival leagues—the original NFL and the American Football League (AFL).
 The first game, played on January 15, 1967, was originally called the "AFL-NFL World Championship Game".
 The "Super Bowl" moniker was retroactively adopted in 1969, inspired by a popular 1960s toy called a Super Ball.
 Winners are awarded the Vince Lombardi Trophy, named after the legendary Green Bay Packers coach who won the first two Super Bowls.
 Because the NFL season spans two calendar years, the league uses Roman numerals (e.g., Super Bowl LX for 2026) to identify each individual game rather than the year it is held.

 In 2026, the Super Bowl has evolved into an unofficial American holiday and a global cultural phenomenon.
-It is consistently the most-watched broadcast in the United States, with recent games drawing an average of over 123 million viewers.
+It is consistently the most-watched broadcast in the United States, with games frequently drawing an average of over 123 million viewers.
 It is also the second-largest day for food consumption in America, trailing only Thanksgiving.

 The Controversy vs. The Reality